wkno/path_fix/README.md

 * Make it possible to add custom replacement patterns

-Inspired by this: http://roberskine.com/blog/custom-punctuation-replacement-in-drupal-7-with-the-path-module/ Thanks for all kode snippets out there :)
+Inspired by this: http://roberskine.com/blog/custom-punctuation-replacement-in-drupal-7-with-the-path-module/ Thanks for all code snippets out there :)